tcapelle/triton_eval/scripts/data/triton_cookbook.md

 ---

-## 7. On‑Chip Fusion & Mixed Precision
+## 7. On-Chip Fusion & Mixed Precision

 **Goal**: Fuse multiple operations in one pass; use higher precision for accumulators.